OpenF2/F2/docs/src/container-development.md

 ## AppHandlers for App Layout

-New functionality called `F2.AppHandlers` was added in F2 1.2.
-The conversation about this collection of features occurred in [#38](https://github.com/OpenF2/F2/issues/38) on GitHub.
+New functionality called `F2.AppHandlers` was added in F2 1.2, and the conversation about this collection of features occurred in [#38](https://github.com/OpenF2/F2/issues/38) on GitHub.
 The new `AppHandlers` functionality provides Container Developers a higher level of control over configuring app rendering and interaction.

 <p class="alert alert-block alert-warning">
 The addition of `F2.AppHandlers` replaces the previous `ContainerConfig` properties `beforeAppRender`, `appRender`, and `afterAppRender`.
 These methods were deprecated&mdash;but not removed&mdash;in version 1.2.
 They will be permanently removed in a future version of F2.